-Add some dazzle to your project with this 1.45" diagonal graphic TFT display module.
+Add some dazzle to your project with this 1.45" diagonal graphic TFTLCD display module.
+You'll often see this display advertised as a 1.44" Color TFT but we rounded up instead.
 This small display packs 128x128 full-color pixels into one square inch of active display area.
 It is a great choice when you need color and sharp detail while using minimal front panel space.
-At less than 5 grams, the display adds very little weight to handheld devices.
+At less than 5 grams, the display adds very little weight to handheld or wearable devices.
+For an even smaller wearable display, take a look at our 240x240 1.3" Color TFT LCD Display.

 Thanks to the integrated Sitronix ST7735S or compatible controller, a single 3.3v source powers everything.
 The SPI host interface allows full read and write control of the display while using only 10 pins.
 The single bright white LED backlight has anode (A,+) and cathode (K, -) pins brought out on the Flexible Printed Circuit (FPC) tail.
-To connect, all you need is a standard 10-conductor, 0.5 mm ZIF socket such as Omron Electronics
+To connect, all you need is a single standard 10-conductor, 0.5 mm SMT ZIF connector.

 Arduino + TFT Display Demo Using Simple SPI Interface